MichaelaBickish/student-workbook/src/reflections/wk3/quiz3.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Breaking up code into smaller, well-organized, "like" files where some data may be private.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Single responsibility
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+A class is the blueprint for something.
+An instance of a class is where something is actually being built or created using the class's blueprint.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->